FarronF/limerick-council-meetings/meetings/2018/04/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th March 2018.md

 queries in relation to Limerick being included as a destination on the Wild Atlantic Way route,

-Laura Ryan informed the meeting that there was an opportunity to leverage the brand for the--- 5
+Laura Ryan informed the meeting that there was an opportunity to leverage the brand for the
+---
+5

 wider catchment area and discussions were ongoing regarding Limerick as a pilot city as a